NetPosterWorks - Educational Posters selected for teachers by a teacher.

 The Asian Elephant (Elephas maximus) is a species of elephant formerly known as the Indian Elephant.
 It is smaller than its African relatives, the easiest way to distinguish the two is the smaller ears of the Asian Elephant.

-• more Mammals posters
+• more mammals posters

-Bengal Tiger Art Print
+Bengal Tiger Photographic Print

-Bengal Tiger Art Print
+Bengal Tiger Photographic Print

 Glass Mosaic Peacock Dating from the Late 19th Century, in City Palace, Udaipur, India, Photographic Print